Echo Helstrom

-Echo Star Helstrom (1942–2018) was Bob Dylan’s high-school girlfriend in Hibbing, Minnesota.
+Echo Star Helstrom (1942–2018) was Bob Dylan's high-school girlfriend in Hibbing, Minnesota.
 She met Dylan (then Bob Zimmerman) in 11th grade, and they were romantically involved for about one year.
 She was an influence on Dylan's development during his teen years in Hibbing, was a source for information on Dylan's early years, and may have inspired one or more of his songs.

 Early years in Hibbing

 Helstrom was a free-spirited blonde from the poorer outskirts of town, compared to the middle-class Zimmermans.
 She was the third child of Matt Helstrom and his wife Martha; Matt Helstrom was a mechanic, painter and welder.
-Echo Helstrom had a brother and a sister, but they were 14 and 15 years older than her.
+Echo Helstrom had a brother and a sister, but they were 14 and 15 years older than she.
 Zimmerman and Helstrom were a couple in 1957 and 1958, and went to the junior prom together.

-In his memoir Chronicles: Volume One, Dylan refers to Helstrom (not by name but by clear inference) as "...my Becky Thatcher".
+In his memoir Chronicles: Volume One, Dylan refers to Helstrom (not by name but by clear implication) as "...my Becky Thatcher".
 In Chronicles, Dylan also writes "Everyone said she looked like Brigitte Bardot, and she did", and Dylan stated in a 1961 interview "I dedicated my first song to Brigitte Bardot."
 And at one of Dylan’s first public performances, in his high school auditorium, he sang a song beginning "I got a girl and her name is Echo..."

 Dylan and Helstrom together listened to rhythm-and-blues coming from long-distance radio stations in Chicago, Little Rock, and Shreveport.
 Dylan also recounts in Chronicles that "One of the reasons I’d go [to Helstrom’s house]... was that they had old Jimmie Rodgers records, old 78s in the house."
 Helstrom herself recounted "[H]e had my father's huge collection of bound folk music to peruse.
 He'd sit for hours leafing through old manuscripts, sheet music and folk magazines".

 Dylan biographer Toby Thompson formed a good friendship with Helstrom, who was a major source for Thompson's book Positively Main Street: Bob Dylan's Minnesota.

 Girl from the North Country

 Helstrom has been frequently cited as the inspiration for Dylan’s classic folk ballad "Girl from the North Country".
-Although commonly rumored, discussed, and by some believed likely, this identification is speculative.
-Bonnie Beecher, Suze Rotolo, and others have also been suggested as candidates for the song's subject, or the song may have not been inspired by any particular person.
+This identification, however, is speculative; other suggested candidates for the song's subject include Bonnie Beecher, Suze Rotolo, and others, or the song may have not been inspired by any particular person.